hoppersroppers/training/Core/1.IntroductionToHacking/5-HowComputer/7-You.md

 * Hydrate Constantly

-* Breaks
+* Productivity Methods
+   * Give the Pomodoro technique a try: https://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730
-   * Figure out what works with you but the Pomodoro method works great for a lot of folk.
+   * It orks great for a lot of folk.
 Don't sit too long... but don't lose concentration during your breaks.
 Recommended is to look at something in the distance and chill out for a bit.

 * Deep Work
    * https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/ Azeria wrote some great stuff on this.